vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-only.md

 There are three important steps to connect a client application to the GemFire cluster.

 1. The client application must have a class that implements the `AuthInitialize` interface.
 This class is used by GemFire to provide the credentials to the cluster.
-2. The client application must set its credentials composed of two properties - `security username` and `security-password`.
+2. The client application must set its credentials composed of two properties, `security username` and `security-password`.
 3. The client application must set the `security-client-auth-init` property, which indicates to GemFire the class that implements the `AuthInitialize` interface

-In this example you will set the `security-username` and `security-password` in the class that implements the `AuthInitialize` interface.
-In your company, these credentials might come from an external source, such as a credentials database, ActiveDirectory, or some other external system.
-The goal for this article is to keep things as simple as possible to help get a basic understanding of how the security manager works, so you will be hard-coding them into the application.
+In this example, you will set the `security-username` and `security-password` in the class that implements the `AuthInitialize` interface.
+In your organization, these credentials might come from an external source, such as a credentials database, ActiveDirectory, or some other external system.
+The goal for this article is to keep things as simple as possible to help give a basic understanding of how the security manager works, so you will be hard-coding them into the application.

-First create a class that implements the `AuthInitialize` interface.
+First, create a class that implements the `AuthInitialize` interface.

 ```java
 import java.util.Properties;